Abiodun001-world/Abiodun001-world/README.md

 * ✉️  You can contact me at [adekunleabiodun354@gmail.com](mailto:adekunleabiodun354@gmail.com).
 * 🧠  I'm learning How to build an operating system.
 * 🤝  I'm open to collaborating on Interesting projects and open source code.
-* ⚡ Professional Tennis Player.
+* ⚡ Professional Tennis Player turned to a software engineer.

 ### Socials